fabri1983/signaling_server/README.md

 This project uses [NextRTC Signaling Server](https://github.com/mslosarz/nextrtc-signaling-server) project (which is no longer maintained).
-I added custom signals, room max participants limit, and other constraints, to provide a complete video call solution between two+ clients.
+I added custom signals, room max participants limit, and other constraints, to provide a complete video call solution between two clients.
-It is cluster aware by using a distributed event bus backed by *Hazelcast* with auto discovery.
+It is cluster aware by using a distributed event bus backed by *Hazelcast* with node auto discovery.

 - Uses Maven 3.6.x.